 A few examples of the time investment needed to prepare different advocacy materials

-To write one popular but accurate article about aging research progress in a specific field, the activist has to spend 2-3 hours to familiarise himself with the latest publications on the topic.
+To write one popular but accurate article about aging research progress in a specific field, an activist has to spend 2-3 hours to familiarize himself with the latest publications on the topic.
 Writing 2-3 pages with scientific references can also take several hours.
-So one article usually takes a half of the working day.
+So, one article usually takes a half of the working day.

-To prepare a proposal for changes to a law, the activist has to read all related laws (5-10 items 20-30 pages long each), find and get familiar with the corresponding body of evidence (for instance, demography dynamics and forecast), and compose a detailed document covering the propositions of the existing law and suggesting new revisions.
+To prepare a proposal for changes to a law, the activist has to read all related laws (5-10 items that are each 20-30 pages long), find and get familiar with the corresponding body of evidence (for instance, demography dynamics and forecasting), and compose a detailed document covering the propositions of the existing law and suggesting new revisions.

 Aside from that, to present these changes at a public event where the law will be discussed, the activist has to prepare a presentation and a speech to inform and engage the audience.
-Analysis of these laws can take several weeks or even months of full-time work (the position is called legislative analyst), and preparation of the document – at least several days.
-I do not include here the process of lobbying itself – this additional time expenditure will be discussed below.
+Analysis of these laws can take several weeks or even months of full-time work (such a position is called a legislative analyst), and preparation of the document takes at least several days.
+This does not include the process of lobbying itself; this additional time expenditure will be discussed below.

-As you can see, when an activist is deeply involved with advocacy activities, it requires a significant time investment to get familiar with different aspects of our cause that does not really fit into the frame of volunteering.
-And to ensure sufficient progress in the activities involving analytics and writing, an organization has to consider spending money on salaries for its team.
+As you can see, when an activist is deeply involved with advocacy activities, it requires a significant time investment to get familiar with different aspects of our cause that do not really fit into the frame of volunteering.
+To ensure sufficient progress in the activities involving analytics and writing, an organization has to consider spending money on salaries for its team.

 Presenting the cause and networking

-The usual places to promote rejuvenation research and corresponding policies are scientific conferences, public events and meetings of working groups discussing necessary changes in a law.
-Whilst the last type of events are most often free (thanks to the principles of democracy), this cannot be said of conferences.
+The usual places to promote rejuvenation research and corresponding policies are scientific conferences, public events, and meetings of working groups discussing necessary changes in a law.
+While the last type of events are most often free (thanks to the principles of democracy), this cannot be said of conferences.

-Here are the fees of large conferences that relate to aging and biotechnologies, as well as several innovation and VC events to give you an understanding of the expenditures an advocacy organization has to make to send a representative there (on-site registration for a regular visitor):
+Here are the fees of large conferences that relate to aging and biotechnologies as well as several innovation and VC events to give you an understanding of the expenditures that an advocacy organization has to make to send a representative there (on-site registration for a regular visitor):

-In addition to the fee (which is normally paid way in advance, to reduce the cost), going to a conference implies travel expenditures and booking a hotel, which can stand for from several hundred to a few thousand dollars per person, depending on the region where the conference takes place and its duration.
-Promotion of a cause on a regular basis means an organization has to be represented at 10-20 events per year and often even more.
+In addition to the fee (which is normally paid way in advance to reduce the cost), going to a conference implies travel expenditures and booking a hotel, which can cost several hundred to a few thousand dollars per person, depending on the region where the conference takes place and its duration.
+Promotion of a cause on a regular basis means that an organization has to be represented at 10-20 events per year and often even more.
 Even if half of them do not have a registration fee, it means spending around $10k on the registration and up to $20k on travel and accommodation per person per year.

-The truth is, sudden phone calls from charities to the directors of a company (who can make decisions about donations) are most often declined, and mails from charities can be ignored multiple times unless they come from someone who the director already knows.
-So, to have an opportunity to talk to a potential philanthropist face-to-face, we have to attend the conferences and other public events where we can meet with them in person.
+The truth is, sudden phone calls from charities to the directors of a company (who can make decisions about donations) are most often declined, and mails from charities can be ignored multiple times unless they come from someone whom the director already knows.
+So, to have an opportunity to talk to a potential philanthropist face-to-face, we have to attend conferences and other public events where we can meet in person.

-So, before asking representatives of a life extension advocacy group “Why don’t you guys engage wealthy people to support rejuvenation research?”, it is probably useful to remember about these expenditures related to advocacy activities and compare them to the present budget the organization disposes.
+So, before asking representatives of a life extension advocacy group “Why don’t you guys engage wealthy people to support rejuvenation research?”, it is probably useful to remember these expenditures related to advocacy activities and compare them to the organization’s current budget.

 Costs aside, going to a conference for advocacy reasons is a significant workload.
-First of all, because the advocate has to be properly prepared to freely discuss the topic with other participants.
-Most of the networking such as talking with decision-makers is done during coffee-breaks and lunch, which does not leave a chance to rest in between sessions.
+First of all, the advocate has to be properly prepared to freely discuss the topic with other participants.
+Most of the networking, such as talking with decisionmakers, is done during coffee breaks and lunch, which does not leave a chance to rest in between sessions.
 Gala dinners and culture events for the speakers represent an additional working period during the evenings.
-Not only are such activities a full-time job; they also require a certain level of mental and physical stamina.
+Not only are such activities a full-time job, they also require a certain level of mental and physical stamina.

 As we previously discussed, one of the main bottlenecks in rejuvenation research is funding.
-And because government and business do not provide sufficient support to these studies, the only alternative source of funding is the general public.
+Because government and business do not provide sufficient support to these studies, the only alternative source of funding is the general public.
 However, due to rejuvenation research being a relatively novel topic, not many people know about it and consider it important enough to express their support.
-This makes the activities aimed at dissemination of knowledge crucial for faster progress.
+This means that activities aimed at dissemination of knowledge are crucial for faster progress.

-Educational tool development includes writing popular articles, recording video interviews, writing books, designing infographics, making educational and promotional movies, organizing and broadcasting public discussions and webinars, hosting conferences.
-To ensure the coverage is sufficient to promote the cause, all the materials and all the events should be promoted in social media channels – the development and maintenance of which being an independent part-time to full-time activity.
+Educational tool development includes writing popular articles, recording video interviews, writing books, designing infographics, making educational and promotional movies, organizing and broadcasting public discussions and webinars, and hosting conferences.
+To ensure that this coverage is sufficient to promote the cause, all the materials and all the events should be promoted in social media channels – the development and maintenance of which are an independent part-time to full-time activity.

 Editing of the video coming from a one-day conference usually requires a few weeks of part-time work.
 This is why in case the organization is hosting events on a regular basis, or is producing other video content, it can mean that a video editing specialist should be a part of the core team.

-If the level of the conference venue and the list of speakers are not impressive, it is often hard to persuade government representatives to pay a visit, and without that the interest of the newsmakers to report about the event and the cause can be weaker – which, in turn, reduces the impact.
-This is why, while most advocacy organizations look at the costs very carefully, they do not always agree on the cheapest scenario.
+If the conference venue and the list of speakers are not impressive, it is often hard to persuade government representatives to pay a visit, and without that, the interest of newsmakers to report about the event and the cause can be weaker – which, in turn, reduces the impact.
+This is why while most advocacy organizations look at the costs very carefully, they do not always agree on the cheapest scenario.

-It is provided by either fundraising for administrative needs (you can check the salaries of fundraisers here), running the projects bringing some revenue or capitalizing on the assets an organization has (for instance, advertisement on the site), and most often, all of these activities combined.
+It is provided by fundraising for administrative needs (you can check the salaries of fundraisers here), running projects bringing some revenue, or capitalizing on the assets that an organization has (for instance, advertisement on the website); most often, the funds come from all of these activities combined.